Post Updated Nov 2021: What To Put In Your Car Winter Emergency Kit

 If you’re consistently driving on dark backcountry roads, you’ll absolutely need hazard triangles in your emergency kit for your car.

-If you need to work on your car in the freezing cold, it helps if you’ve got warm hands to work quickly.
+If you need to work on your car in the freezing cold during an emergency roadside stop, it helps if you’ve got warm hands to work quickly.

 Keeping an extra pair of gloves (not mittens) and a hat will help you last longer outside.